-S.2.5.1.
+- S.2.5.1.
 ZERO-SET-BACK INTERLOCK.- A retail motor-fuel device of the meter type shall be so constructed that, after a particular delivery cycle has been completed by movement of the starting lever to any position that shuts off the device, an effective automatic interlock will prevent a subsequent delivery being started until the indicating elements and recording elements, if the device is equipped and activated to record, have been returned to their correct zero positions.
 Provision shall be made for the starting lever to be in its designed shut-off position and for the zero-set-back interlock to be engaged before the discharge nozzle can be returned to its designed hanging position (nonretroactive as of 1970).
 In a system with more than one dispenser supplied by a single pump, there shall be incorporated in each dispenser an effective automatic control valve which will prevent product being delivered by a dispenser until the indicating elements on that dispenser have been returned to a correct zero position.
-[Amended 1981]

-- S.2.6.
+[Amended 1981] - S.2.6.
 FOR WHOLESALE DEVICES EQUIPPED WITH AUTOMATIC TEMPERATURE COMPENSATORS. - S.2.6.1.
 AUTOMATIC TEMPERATURE COMPENSATION.- A device may be equipped with an adjustable automatic means for adjusting the indication and registration of the measured volume of product to the volume at 60 °F. - S.2.6.2.
 PROVISION FOR DEACTIVATING.
 On a device equipped with an automatic temperature compensating mechanism that will indicate or record only in terms of gallons compensated to 60 °F, provision shall be made to facilitate the deactivation of the automatic temperature compensating mechanism so that the meter may indicate, and record if it is equipped to record, in terms of the uncompensated volume.
 [Amended 1972] - S.2.6.3.
 PROVISION FOR SEALING AUTOMATIC TEMPERATURE COMPENSATOR.-Provision shall be made for applying security seals in such a manner that an automatic temperature-compensating system cannot be disconnected and that no adjustment may be made to the system. - S.2.6.4.
-THERMOMETER WELL WITH AUTOMATIC TEMPERATURE COMPENSATION.-Means shall be provided for inserting, for test purposes, a mecury-in-glass thermometer either - (a) in the liquid chamber of the meter, or - (b) in the meter inlet or discharge line and immediately adjacent to the meter. - S.2.7.
+THERMOMETER WELL WITH AUTOMATIC TEMPERATURE COMPENSATION.-Means shall be provided for inserting, for test purposes, a mecury-in-glass thermometer either - (a) in the liquid chamber of the meter, or - (b) in the meter inlet or discharge line and immediately adjacent to the meter.

+- S.2.7.
 FOR LUBRICANT DEVICES ONLY. - S.2.7.1.
-EXHAUSTION OF SUPPLY.- On a lubricant device other than one of the meter type, means shall be provided for making the device inoperable or for giving a conspicuous and distinct warning when the level of the supply of lubricant becomes so low as to endanger the accuracy of measurement. - S.3.
+EXHAUSTION OF SUPPLY.
+On a lubricant device other than one of the meter type, means shall be provided for making the device inoperable or for giving a conspicuous and distinct warning when the level of the supply of lubricant becomes so low as to endanger the accuracy of measurement. - S.3.
 DESIGN OF DISCHARGE LINES AND DISCHARGE LINE VALVES. - S.3.1.
 DIVERSION OF MEASURED LIQUID.
-No means shall be provided by which any measured liquid can be diverted from the measuring chamber of the meter or discharge lines therefrom.
-However, two delivery outlets may be installed on a motor-fuel device used exclusively in the fueling of trucks if means are provided to insure that liquid can flow from only one such outlet at one time. - S.3.2.
-PUMP-DISCHARGE UNIT.
-If a pump-discharge unit is equipped with a flexible discharge hose, this shall be of the wet-hose type. - S.3.3.
-GRAVITY-DISCHARGE UNIT.
-On a gravity-discharge unit, the discharge hose or equivalent pipe shall be of the dry-hose type with no shutoff valve at its outlet end; however, the discharge line may have a shutoff valve at or near the outlet end, provided the line will drain to the same level under all anticipated conditions of product discharge.
-A dry hose shall be of such stiffness and only of such length as to facilitate its drainage.
-The inlet end of the hose or of an equivalent outlet pipe shall be of such height as to provide for proper drainage.
-There shall be incorporated an automatic vacuum breaker or equivalent means to prevent siphoning and to insure the rapid and complete drainage.
+No means shall be provided by which any measured liquid can be diverted from the measuring chamber of the meter or the discharge line therefrom.
+However, two or more delivery outlets may be installed if automatic means are provided to insure that: - a) liquid can flow from only one such outlet at one time, and - b) the direction of flow for which the mechanism may be set at any time is definitely and conspicuously indicated.